Chinese New Year or Spring Festival

 New Year's Day - 春节 Chūn jié

 Early on New Year's Day is the time to have ears blasted with numerous firecrackers 爆竹 bào zhú; but firecrackers are now regarded as such a noise and pollution nuisance that they are banned from the center of large cities.
-Many cities now put on extensive and impressive firework displays to welcome in the year.
+Many cities now put on impressive communal firework displays to welcome in the year.

 A packet of lucky money in traditional red envelope, often given as a gift at Chinese New Year